Written by JoAnn Fowler, Founder

-If lab results show there is fluoride in a product, then you test for fluorine.
-If there is fluorine, you then test for organic fluorine.
+If lab results show there is fluorine in a product, then you test for organic fluorine.
+If there is organic fluorine there ... that is a PFAS.

 The presence of organic fluorine is what the most recent Mamavation article based their findings on.

-It seems, as we are figuring out through this process, organic fluorine does not mean 100% that there is PFAS present.
-Organic fluorine is a marker for one of the 14,000 PFAS, but to find if and what PFAS are present requires a series of tests, including packaging components.
+It seems, as we are figuring out through this process, Organic fluorine is a marker for one of the 14,000 PFAS, but to find where the PFAS are present requires a series of tests, including packaging components.
 If that does not work, then each individual ingredient must be tested, as well as all the manufacturing processes where contamination may occur.
-It is also uncertain what the toxicity of each PFAS is; at present, labs can only do a deep dive on between 90-150 known PFAS and so there is much more work to be done on that front.
+It is also uncertain what the toxicity of each PFAS is; at present, labs can only do a deep dive on between 90-200 or so known PFAS and so there is much more work to be done on that front.
 Many scientists are lobbying for PFAS to be addressed as a group as they all have the same base structure however as you can guess, many large companies and manufacturers disagree.

-PFAS are ubiquitous, meaning they can be found in everything including our water, the coating of your biodegradable takeout container, plastic packaging, textiles like those for outdoor jackets, anything Teflon and sometimes, but less often, even glass.
+PFAS are ubiquitous, meaning they can be found in everything including our water, the coating of your biodegradable takeout container, a great deal of plastic packaging, textiles like those for outdoor jackets, anything Teflon and sometimes, but less often, even glass.
 They are quite impossible to avoid nowadays, however it is our intention to do just that: avoid them to the very best of our ability.